Tag: Helen Goodman

 Helen Goodman – 2016 Parliamentary Question to the Department for Culture, Media and Sport

-To ask the Secretary of State for Culture, Media and Sport, what recent discussions he has had with the newspaper industry on ad-blocking and platform regulation.
+To ask the Secretary of State for Culture, Media and Sport, whether he has had discussions with the BBC on the decision to move the Chinese language BBC World News Service to Hong Kong.

 Mr Edward Vaizey